 - 2 cups low-sodium chicken broth

-- Add olive oil to a deep, oven-safe skillet over medium-high heat.
-Add sausage and onions and cook until lightly browned, about 4 or 5 minutes.
-Add garlic and cook for a minute or two until fragrant.
+- Add olive oil to a deep skillet and place over MEDIUM-HIGH heat.
+Add the sausage and onions and cook until lightly browned, about 4 or 5 minutes.
+Add the garlic and cook for a minute or two until fragrant.

-- Remove skillet from heat, add cheese and stir until melted.
-Sprinkle with green onions and serve.
+- Remove the skillet from the heat, add the cheese and stir until melted.
+Sprinkle with the green onions and serve.

 Adapted from Kevin and Amanda